brandur/sorg/content/nanoglyphs-drafts/001-beginning.md

 MySQL][gitlabmysql], meaning where before it was possible to run GitLab installations on either MySQL or Postgres, now only Postgres will be supported.
-Supporting multiple databases is a game of lowest common denominator -- juggling the features common to both, papering over inconsistencies, and never being able to leverage the strengths of either.
+Supporting multiple databases is one of those ideas that seems really good at first glance, but which quickly becomes an exercise of lowest common denominator -- juggling the features common to both, papering over inconsistencies, and never being able to leverage the strengths of either.

-Distant observers like myself were surprised to find that they supported MySQL in the first place, because that meant they'd been getting away all these years without features like [partial indexes][partial], which are useful all the time, but _especially_ useful for massive database installations where they can vastly reduce the required space for indexes on large tables.
+Distant observers like myself were surprised to find that they supported MySQL in the first place, because that meant they'd been getting away all these years without features like [partial indexes][partial], which are useful all the time, but _especially_ useful for massive database installations where they vastly reduce the required space for indexes on large tables.
 GitLab is a massive database installation.

-The announcement routed a horde of MySQL advocates from the woodwork who protested that GitLab's complaints about the technology weren't real limitations, and that what the move really showed was a lack of MySQL expertise on the GitLab
+The announcement routed vocal MySQL advocates from the woodwork who protested that GitLab's complaints about the technology weren't real limitations, and that what the move really showed was a lack of MySQL expertise on the GitLab